 |Air Pressure||the amount of force exerted by the air or weight of the air molecules|

 |System Pressure Loss||the decrease in air pressure within the air movement system that is relative to an increase in the air volume flow rate|

-The volume of air required is typically measure in meters cubed per hour (m³/hr), sometime this could be swapped for liters per second (l/s) when discussing a small fan unit.
+The volume of air required is typically measured in metres cubed per hour (m³/hr), sometimes this could be swapped for litres per second (l/s) when discussing a small fan unit.

 Air pressure is usually measured in Pascals (Pa).

 When considering air pressure within a fan system it is normally with consideration to both the static pressure (Ps) and velocity pressure (Pv), to provide total pressure (Pt).